-We meet at 7:30pm on the fourth Wednesday of each month at Alveston Methodist Church.
-There are no meetings during June, July and August.
-Annual subscription is £12, and visitors are welcome to attend - there is a charge of £2.
+Talks are held at 7:30pm on the fourth Wednesday of each month at Alveston Methodist Church.
+There are no meetings during June, July, August and December.
+Annual subscription is £12, and visitors are welcome to attend - there is a charge of £2.50.

 ALHA is the umbrella group for local history and archaeology societies in Bristol, Bath, South Gloucestershire and North Somerset.